monitoringartist/ZenPacks.JanGaraj.ZabbixAgent/README.md

 zProperties
 ===========

 ZenPack creates zProperty *zZabbixPort* with default value 10050 (default Zabbix agent port).
 If your Zabbix agent is configured with another listen port, change *zZabbixPort* accordingly.

 Usage
 =====

 Go to the specific device (yes, it needs to already be added) and bind right template(s).

 Installing the ZenPack will add the following items to your Zenoss system:

 Monitoring Templates
 --------------------

 Templates are "imported" from Zabbix and adapted for Zenoss, because Zenoss doesn't support all Zabbix features (especially non numeric metric).
 Please bear in mind, that CPU is default component template for all Devices.
-Set it up only for devices, which have Zabbix Agent installed.
+Set it up only for devices, where Zabbix Agent is installed.

 - /Devices/rrdTemplates/CPU (Component Template)
 - /Devices/rrdTemplates/ZabbixAppFTPService